seanyoung/cir/irp/doc/irp_introduction.md

 ```
 The value 10 is `1010` in binary, and it is encoded least significant bit first (lsb),
 so `0` becomes `1,-1`, then `+560 -560`, the second `1` becomes `1,-3` then `+560 -1680`,
-and then the same for the folling `0` and `1`.
+and then the same for the following `0` and `1`.
 This will encode to:

 ```
 +560 -560 +560 -1680 +560 -560 +560 -101680